-Overall stability: This example shows very strongly that anycast usually works well-most VPs are very stable.
-Many of these VPs access one site, with most of top 39 VPs going to MAD (the yellow band), while the most of the bottom 101 VPs for ORD (orange).
+Overall stability: Figure 1 shows very strongly that anycast usually works well-most VPs are very stable.
+Many of these VPs access one site, with most of top 39 VPs for MAD (the yellow band), while the most of the bottom 101 VPs for ORD (orange).
 We expect general stability, consistency with wide, successful use of anycast.